chc-database/data/docs/geography.md

 ## Geographic Code System

-The multi-level geography CHCD depends upon the modern administrative divisions of China (as of 2019).
+The multi-level geography CHCD depends upon the modern administrative divisions of China (c.
+2009).
 While the original place name spellings should be recorded, the ```:Geography``` are names according to the modern geography of China.

 To aid in the collection of data, the CHCD team has created a Geography Code system whereby each of the administrative divisions of China can be referenced through a short alphanumeric ID.

 When recording geographic information, please use this spreadsheet to ensure that your data can be accurately placed on the map.
-Currently, the code system includes codes for all county-level prefecture-level, and province-level administrative divisions.
+Currently, the code system includes codes for all county-level, prefecture-level, and province-level administrative divisions.

 Click the button below to view the geography code system spreadsheet: